 Costa Rica Weather

 Costa Rica weather overall is quite mild.
 The country is unique for having over a dozen micro-climates, all of which feature different characteristics.
-It’s often said that because of this, weather in Costa Rica is absolutely unpredictable.
-However that is not completely true; the weather is tropical all year long because of its proximity to the equator.
+Vistors might say that weather in Costa Rica is absolutely unpredictable, but that is not really true; the weather is tropical all year long because of its proximity to the equator.
 The degree of humidity or dryness varies depending on what part of the country you’re in.

-Weather can change from province to province (and sometimes from neighborhood to neighborhood!) however it never becomes too extreme or unmanageable.
-A light sweater and a raincoat will keep you safe during the winter while shorts and a water bottle will get you through the summer.
+Weather can change from province to province (and sometimes from neighborhood to neighborhood!), however it rarely becomes too extreme or unmanageable.
+A light sweater and a raincoat will keep you safe during the winter, while shorts and a water bottle will get you through the summer.

 Read on for more info about the following:

 Unlike other countries with four established seasons, the climate in Costa Rica can easily be divided into two seasons: rainy and dry.
 Or, summer and winter.
 High and low.
 You get the idea.